 Mvaspike was designed as an event-based modeling and simulation framework.
-It is grounded on a well established set-theoretic modeling approach (DEVS: Discrete EVent system Specification (Zeigler and Vahie, 1993; Zeigler et al., 2000).
-Target models are discrete events systems: their dynamics can be described by changes of state variables at arbitrary moments in time 2.
-One aspect of Mvaspike is to bridge the gap between the more familiar expression of continuous dynamics, generally in use in the neuroscience community, and the event-centric use of models in the simulator (see figure 18).
-This is conveniently easy for many simple models that represent the models of choice in Mvaspike (mostly integrate-and-fire or phase models, and SRMs).
+It is grounded on a well established set-theoretic modeling approach [discrete event system specification (DEVS) (Zeigler and Vahie 1993; Zeigler et al. 2000)].
+Target models are discrete events systems: their dynamics can be described by changes of state variables at arbitrary moments in time.25 One aspect of Mvaspike is to bridge the gap between the more familiar expression of continuous dynamics, generally in use in the neuroscience community, and the event-centric use of models in the simulator (see Fig. 19).
+This is conveniently easy for many simple models that represent the models of choice in Mvaspike (mostly IF or phase models, and SRMs).
 Watts (1994) already noted that many neuronal properties can be explicitly and easily represented in discrete event systems.
 Think of absolute refractory periods, rising time of PSPs, axonal propagation delays, these are notions directly related to time intervals (and therefore, events) that are useful to describe many aspects of the neuronal dynamics.
-This being obviously quite far from the well established, more electro-physiologically correct conductance based models, another aim of Mvaspike is therefore to take into account as much as possible of these more complex models, through the explicit support of discrete-time events, and, possibly, state space discretization for the integration of continuous or hybrid dynamics.
+This being obviously quite far from the well established, more electro-physiologically correct conductance based models, another aim of